vmware-tanzu-labs/educates-training-platform/project-docs/workshop-content/workshop-instructions.md

 Clickable actions can be embedded in workshop instructions and reduce the manual steps that workhop users need to perform.
 If further automation is required, a subset of the underlying tasks which can be triggered through clickable actions can be executed from Javascript code embedded within the workshop instructions page.
 This can be used for tasks such as ensuring that a dashboard tab is made visible immediately a page in the workshop instructions is viewed.

+If using the ``classic`` renderer and Markdown, the Javascript can be embedded directly within the Markdown document.

 ```
 <script>
 window.addEventListener("load", function() {